occam-ra/occam/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting one or more of the project maintainers or opening an issue.

-This Code of Conduct is a modified version of the Contributor Covenant (http://contributor-covenant.org <http://contributor-covenant.org/>), version 1.0.0, available at http://contributor-covenant.org/version/1/0/0/.
+This Code of Conduct is a modified version of the [Contributor Covenant](http://contributor-covenant.org), version 1.0.0, available at http://contributor-covenant.org/version/1/0/0/.